About the University

 Office of Individual Study

-OSU Individual Study undergraduate courses provide a self-paced, independent, and online format for individuals with busy schedules and who desire a more flexible format such as those working full time, juggling family responsibilities, and/or military members.
+The Oklahoma State University Office of Individual Study offers online, self-paced undergraduate courses in multiple time frames including 8 weeks, 16 weeks, and 12 months.
+Individual Study courses offer college credit and are ideal for individuals with busy schedules who desire a more flexible format such as those working full time, juggling family responsibilities, military members, and incarcerated individuals.
 Individual Study students may be in-state, out of state or out of country students and do not have to be admitted to OSU.

-Yearlong courses have open start dates so students may begin a course anytime they wish.
-OSU students can also enroll in individual study semester length classes.
-Please check with your advisor.
+OSU students can also enroll in any of the course options.
+Check the class schedule for "independent study."
+Yearlong courses have open start dates so students may begin a course anytime.
 Courses are delivered through the OSU learning management system, Canvas; however, students who do not have Internet access can participate in courses using print-based materials.

 Accreditation

-The College of Veterinary Medicine is fully accredited by the American Veterinary Medical Association's Council on Education.
-The Oklahoma Animal Disease Diagnostic Laboratory is accredited by the American Association of Veterinary Laboratory Diagnosticians, and the Boren Veterinary Medical Teaching Hospital is accredited by the American Animal Hospital Association.
+The College of Veterinary Medicine is accredited by the American Veterinary Medical Association's Council on Education.
+The Center for Veterinary Health Sciences is accredited by the American Veterinary Medical Association (AVMA) Council on Education (COE).
+The Oklahoma Animal Disease Diagnostic Laboratory is accredited by the American Association of Veterinary Laboratory Diagnosticians.
+The Boren Veterinary Medical Teaching Hospital is accredited by the American Animal Hospital Association.

 Students complete general education courses in a broad variety of areas: analytical and quantitative thought (A), diversity (D), humanities (H), international cultures (I), natural sciences (N), and social and behavioral sciences (S).
 One of the natural sciences courses must have a scientific investigation (L) designation.
 A course is qualified to be part of the general education curriculum if it meets the needs of students in all disciplines without requiring extensive specialized skills and satisfies all the criteria for a specific general education area.
 The requirements for each general education area follow: